SiarheySkuratovich/homework/README.md

 # homework
-# This repository contains my homework at AT classes.
+# This repository contains my homework at AT courses.